practicingruby/practicing-ruby-paid/posts/v6/001-parsing-json.md

 In order to install the converter, do `gem install racc`.

 We will write ".y" files, but users cannot run the ".y" files.
-First we convert them to runnable Ruby code, and ship the runnable Ruby code in our Gem.
-In practical terms, this means that **only we install the Racc gem**, other users do not need it.
+First we convert them to runnable Ruby code, and ship the runnable Ruby code in our gem.
+In practical terms, this means that *only we install the Racc gem*, other users do not need it.

 Don't worry if this doesn't make sense right now.
 It will become more clear when we get our hands dirty and start playing with code.

-### StringScanner
+**StringScanner:**

-[`StringScanner` is a
+[StringScanner is a
 class](http://ruby-doc.org/stdlib-1.9.3/libdoc/strscan/rdoc/StringScanner.html)
-that (just like the name) helps us scan strings.
+that (just like the name implies) helps us scan strings.
 It keeps track of where we are in the string, and lets us advance forward via regular expressions, or just one character at a time.